lecroy/portfolio2018/olark.md

     Admin Dashboard
   </h3>
   <p class="page-body-copy">
     The dashboard project was my last one at Olark, launching in April 2019.
-It was a fitting end in some ironic sense, spending my last chapter at the company working on the first thing our customers see after they log in.
+An ironic end to my time there in some sense, spending my last chapter at the company working on the first thing our customers see after they log in.
   </p>
   <p class="page-body-copy">
     Our goal for the project was to provide more value earlier in the customer's experience.
-Chiefly, this meant that the dashboard needed to be a desirable destination whether the user had any chat data or not.
+Chiefly, this meant that the dashboard needed to be a desirable destination whether the person viewing it had any chat data or not.
   </p>
   <p class="page-body-copy">
     Here's what the existing dashboard looked like.
 Effectively, it was the navigation all over again, with a little more explanation around the links.
 Not a lot of value there: